Copyright and business

 Žena sedící před počítačem zkouší barevné kombinace se vzorníkem

-The Copyright Act defines the term “work of authorship” in its provisions as a literary work, another artistic work and a scientific work.
-Important conceptual features of a work of authorship are that it is a“unique result of creative activity” and that it is expressed in an“objectively perceptible form“.
+The Copyright Act defines the term copyright work in its provisions as a literary work, other artistic work and a scientific work.
+Important conceptual features of a work of authorship are that it is a “unique result of creative activity” and that it is expressed in an “objectively perceptible form”.
 A computer program, database or photograph that is original in the sense that it is the author’s own intellectual creation is also considered a work under the law.
-It is therefore no longer necessary that they are unique, but it is sufficient that they are an original creation.
+It is therefore no longer necessary that they be unique, but it is sufficient that they are an original creation.

 A work that meets the statutory requirements is automatically protected by copyright law whenever it is expressed in an objectively perceptible form.
 It is therefore not necessary to mark copyright works with the label “copyright” in order to protect them, as is sometimes mistakenly assumed; this label is nowadays only informative in the Czech Republic (and in most other countries).

 Tip: Protect yourself and your clients and avoid the complications that a poorly drafted contract could bring.
 We’ll make sure that the creation and delivery of the work is legally free of any ambiguities, unreasonable risks and hidden pitfalls.
-We will prepare a bullet-proof contract for you within 3 days.
+We will prepare a bullet-proof contract for you in as little as 3 days.

 Use of another author’s work